alphagov/govuk-design-system/src/components/select/index.md

 {{ example({ group: "components", item: "select", example: "default", html: true, nunjucks: true, open: false, titleSuffix: "second" }) }}

-The select component does not support selecting multiple options, as [there’s a history of poor usability and assistive technology support for `<select multiple>]`](https://www.24a11y.com/2019/select-your-poison/).
-If you need to ask the user to pick more than one item from a list, it’s almost always better to use another method, such as a list of checkboxes.

 ### Select with hint

 You can add hint text to help the user understand the options and choose one of them.